raorupesh/EchoJournal-Mood-Booster/MongooseDB/README.md

 * Server.js + App.js - Encapsulated Node/Express web server w/ Mongo Access

 File content:
-* Server.ts - based http server
 * App.ts - express server
-* DbClient.ts - mongo db client
-* DB population files are stored on the createDB file
+* DB population files are stored on the createDB folder

 Make sure you install the node.js server and Mongo DB sofware from the side.
 Ensure your path variable contains the execution path of the node.js and mongo binary.